JACCCostring/HttpServerWapper/README.md

 An example is written where JSON operations are made.

-Note: Starting server reqiured a port in this case port 6082 is used.
+Note: Starting server required a port in this case port 6082 is used.

 Example parameters to be passed to the explorer